Skip to content

 Short answers, pulled from the story.

-When did the Potsdam Conference open and where was it held?
+When and where was the Potsdam Conference held?

-How did the Potsdam Conference change Germany's borders and territory size?
+How did the Potsdam Conference change Germany's borders?

-Germany's eastern border shifted westwards to the Oder-Neisse line reducing Germany in size by approximately 25% from its 1937 borders.
-Territories east of the new border included East Prussia, almost all of Silesia, West Prussia, and two thirds of Pomerania while Upper Silesia remained as the second-largest center of German heavy industry.
+The conference shifted Germany's eastern border westward to the Oder-Neisse line, reducing Germany's size by approximately 25% from its 1937 borders and roughly 34% from its 1913 borders.
+The territories east of the new line, including East Prussia, most of Silesia, West Prussia, and two-thirds of Pomerania, were placed under Polish administration.